 The Laboratory of Geophysical-Satellite Remote Sensing & Archaeo-environment of the Institute for Mediterranean Studies continued geophysical prospections in the area of the ancient agora during the second half of June.

 The latter method was able to provide an accurate image of the stratigraphy of the particular structure.
-According to the GPR data, the architectural relics of the basilica are limited within a depth of no more than 1.5-1.6m below ground surface.
+According to the GPR data, the architectural relics of the basilica are limited within a depth of no more than 1.5-1.6 m below ground surface.
 Furthermore, there are indications that there is more than one construction phases.
 The above results were verified through the application of the electrical tomography technique.
-The two methods combined were able to produce a three-dimensional model of the basilica.
+The two methods combined were able to produce a 3D model of the basilica.

 The magnetic and soil resistance measurements which covered the rest of the area suggest that architectural remnants occupy most of the ancient agora.
 Contrary to the 2004 survey results, it is evident that the majority of these structures lack a consistent orientation.
 Given that the layout of the ancient city followed a grid oriented to the four cardinal points, these traces probably represent bases of dedications or altars, hero shrines, and similar monuments that Pausanias saw within the ancient agora, or else belong to later structures which may have cluttered the agora in post-antique times.
 These two possibilities are not mutually exclusive and only future excavation can clarify the case.